SmartLinkCloud/OpenWrt/WiFiDog+Authpuppy.md

 浏览器输入127.0.0.1/check_configuration.php，返回
 下面是我配置好的环境
 ********************************
 *                              *
 *  symfony requirements check  *
 *                              *
 ********************************

-php.ini used by PHP: /etc/php5/apache2/php.ini
+php.ini used by PHP: WARNING: not using a php.ini file

 ** Mandatory requirements **

-  OK        PHP version is at least 5.2.4 (5.5.9-1ubuntu4.7)
+  OK        PHP version is at least 5.2.4 (5.5.23)

 ** Optional checks **

   OK        PDO is installed
-  OK        PDO has some drivers installed: mysql
+  OK        PDO has some drivers installed: pgsql, sqlite, mysql OK        PHP-XML module is installed
-  OK        PHP-XML module is installed
+  OK        XSL module is installed
-[[WARNING]] XSL module is installed: FAILED
-            *** Install and enable the XSL module (recommended for Propel) *** OK        The token_get_all() function is available OK        The mb_strlen() function is available
+  OK        The token_get_all() function is available OK        The mb_strlen() function is available
   OK        The iconv() function is available